botpress/documentation-v12/docs/conversation-studio/tutorials/advanced/hosting.md

 -----------------

-Botpress communicates with two services to work correctly (i.e., Duckling and a Language Server).
+Botpress communicates with two services to work correctly (e.g.,, Duckling and a Language Server).
 If your Botpress installation has **no internet** access, you'll have to host these services on-prem.
 When following the different hosting methods, look for a section on on-prem hosting for further details.

 ## Duckling
 We use Duckling to extract system entities (time, email, currency, etc.).
 This service is very light and requires minimal resources.